anhthi-ieig/aws-docs/3. Compute/Amazon Elastic Container Service - ECS.md

 ## Amazon Elastic Container Service (ECS) - Highly secure, reliable, and scalable way to run containers

-- Amazon Elastic Container Service `is a container management service` that `supports Docker containers` and allows you to easily `run applications on a managed cluster of Amazon EC2 instances`
+- Amazon ECS is `a fully managed container orchestration service` that `helps you easily deploy, manage, and scale containerized applications` like Docker

-- You `must provision and maintain the infrastructure(EC2 instance)` and `able to integration with ELB`
+- You `must provision and maintain the infrastructure(EC2 instance)` and able to integration with

+  - Elastic Load Balancing
+  - EBS volumes
+  - Amazon Virtual Private Cloud (VPC)
+  - IAM